-Honda Riding Assist: Children's bikes usually come with two extra wheels that stay there until children to learn balance.
-Growing up we realize that all two-wheelers balance better at higher speeds.
-Try driving slowly and you will see that balancing is much more difficult, except and if your motorcycle is equipped with Honda's new experimental Riding Assist technology.
+Honda Riding Assist: Children's bikes usually come with two extra wheels that stay there until to learn balance.
+Growing up we realize that all two-wheelers balance at higher speeds.
+Try driving slowly and you will see that balancing is much more difficult, and if your motorcycle is equipped with Honda's new experimental Riding Assist technology.

 Its new self-balancing technology Honda applied to a motorcycle called UNI-CUB.
-The company's Riding Assist technology does not uses traditional gyroscopes for balance since they add extra weight to the vehicle.
+The company's Riding Assist technology does not traditional gyroscopes for balance since they add extra weight to the vehicle.

 Instead, when the Honda's experimental motorcycle has a system that helps it move at less than three miles an hour, and what really helps to improve the support is the front fork angle.